Choosing your WordPress permalink structure

 When you want to publish daily, a few times a week or at least weekly a blog is a way of publishing to consider.

-Let’s consider a blog that gets updated daily or a few times a week. believe it or not the original blogging wave consisted of many such blogs.
-Back then blogging meant publishing short Facebook or Twitter-like updates though.
+Let’s consider a blog that updates daily or a few times a week. believe it or not, the original blogging wave consisted of many such blogs.
+Back then, blogging meant publishing short Facebook or Twitter-like updates though.
 You can’t publish large tutorials, essays or guides every day unless you have a team of several writers and editors – and even then it’s hard.

-Assuming that your blog posts are often reflecting your current mood (in a diary) or the latest news the date is an important aspect of each post.
+Assuming that your blog posts often reflect your current mood (in a diary) or the latest news the date is an important aspect of each post.
 This also applies to anything time-bound – think sports scores of your local team for example.

 This is an example of a very timely diary-like blog post that is only relevant on a given day.